neos/neos-development-collection/README.md

 ### HTML-Tags (Tags without Namespace)

 HTML-Tags are converted to `Neos.Fusion:Tag` Objects.
-All attributes except `content` are rendered as attributes and the content/children are directly rendered as property-names.
-All other attributes are rendered as tag-attributes.
+All attributes of the afx-tag are rendered as tag-attributes.

 The following html:
 ```